Introduction

 - Have contact with the child, parents and other family in accordance with the case plan and client contact statement.

-- Facilitate referrals and engagement with service providers in accordance with the case plan.
+- Facilitate referrals and engagement with service providers in accordance with the case plan, and any specified in court ordered conditions.

 - Maintain regular contact with professionals and community support organisations involved with the family and seek feedback about the family’s progress.